 The National Defense Science and Engineering Fellowship Program is administered by the Department of Defense (DoD).
 Fellowships are awarded for study and research leading to doctoral degrees in fields important to national defense needs, including mathematical, physical, biological, cognitive, neural, and ocean and engineering sciences.
 DoD plans to award approximately 200 new three-year graduate fellowships in April 2013, subject to the availability of funds.
 The DoD will offer these fellowships to individuals who have demonstrated ability and special aptitude for advanced training in science and engineering.
 The NDSEG covers all tuition and fees and currently the first-year stipend is $30,500.
 While sponsored by the Department of Defense, fellows are not required or expected to sign up for military service.
 Deadline is mid-December.

 The NIH/UK Partnership provides funding to outstanding students pursuing graduate training in areas of biomedical research, leading to the Ph.D. from either Oxford or Cambridge University.
 This is a collaborative program between the UK universities and the National Institutes for Health in Bethesda, Maryland.
 Students spend 2 years at either Oxford or Cambridge and 2 years at the NIH working on a research project co-mentored by investigators at both institutions.
 While there is no formal coursework required for the degree, students have access to courses at both institutions.
-Students considering this program should have excellent preparation in the basic sciences and significant research experience.
+Students considering this program should have excellent preparation in the basic sciences and significant research experience, and be US citizens.
 The NIH/UK partnerships also has a program that leads to the MD/Ph.D. degree.
 The fellowship provides a $28,300 stipend, medical insurance, and travel allowances.
-Deadline is early January.
+Deadline is December 3.

 NSF Graduate Fellowships offer recognition and three years of support for advanced study to approximately 1000 outstanding graduate students in the mathematical, physical, biological, engineering, and behavioral and social sciences, including the history of science and the philosophy of science, and to research-based PhD degrees in science education.
 Awards are also offered for Women in Engineering (WENG) and Women in Computer and Information Science (WICS).
-Offers a stipend of $30,000.
+Applicants must be US citizens, nationals, or permanent residents.
+Offers a stipend of $32,000.

 The Truman Scholar Program provides up to $30,000 to college juniors with exceptional leadership potential who are committed to careers in government, the nonprofit or advocacy sectors, education or elsewhere in public service – for graduate or professional school in the U.S. or abroad.
 Limit four nominees per institution.
 Deadline is early February.